SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_IQMUX30.md

 **SNMP Settings**:

 - **Port number**: The port of the connected device, by default *161.*
 - **Get community string**: The community string in order to read from the device.
 The default value is *public*.
-However, if you have defined a different default value in the driver, then set this one.
+However, if you have defined a different default value in the connector, then set this one.
 - **Set community string**: The community string in order to set to the device.
-The default value is *private.* However, if you have defined a different default value in the driver, then set this one.
+The default value is *private.* However, if you have defined a different default value in the connector, then set this one.

 ## Usage

 ### General

-The **General Page** of this driver displays some general information (for example: **Slot Number**, **Serial Number**, etc.).
+The **General Page** of this connector displays some general information (for example: **Slot Number**, **Serial Number**, etc.).
 It is also possible to **Restart the Unit** or to reset it to the **Default Settings** or **Factory Defaults**.

 ### Setup